-The Workforce Development Board continues to engage in industry partnerships to ensure the available workforce in South Central Wisconsin is equipped with the skills for the industry.
-As active members of the region’s manufacturing councils, we’re constantly listening to the needs of industry and continue to work with businesses, education partners and communities to identify workforce solutions that work.
+We’re continuing to engage in industry partnerships to ensure the available workforce in South Central Wisconsin is equipped with the necessary skills and businesses find quality workers.
+As active members of the region’s manufacturing councils, we’re constantly listening to the needs of industry and working with businesses and education partners to identify workforce solutions.

 If your company is interested in attending a manufacturing council meeting, give us a call.
-We’ll connect you to a council in your area where you can network with other manufacturers and learn about economic and workforce development initiatives of value to your organization.
+We’ll connect you to a council in your area where you can network with other manufacturers and learn about economic and workforce development issues of value.